Check this out:

 Eagle Creek (tributary of lower Clackamas)

 SPRING CHINOOK: Anglers on the creek should begin preparing for the second year of returns of spring Chinook from acclimation releases done in 2011.
-A total of 240,000 Chinook smolts were released two years ago from the Eagle Fern Park facility and a nice return of adult fish to the creek is expected as long as flows remain good.
+A total of 240,000 Chinook smolts were released three years ago from the Eagle Fern Park facility and a nice return of adult fish to the creek is expected as long as flows remain good.
 Expect these fish to move into the creek by late May and they should be found in the lower Clackamas and then Eagle Creek if the water conditions hold up.
 These springers can be identified by an adipose fin/right maxillary fin clip.

 WINTER STEELHEAD: Eagle Creek offers a popular winter steelhead fishery with easy access for the bank angler.
 The first steelhead of the season will typically start showing up in the creek right after Thanksgiving, but it is usually late December before anglers will find numbers of fish in the creek.
 Quality winter steelhead fishing can be expected in Eagle Creek from January on into March.
 Many of the steelhead caught at Meldrum Bar and in the lower Clackamas aredestined for Eagle Creek National Fish Hatchery.
+The fishery in Eagle Creek will be changing in two to three years as returns from Clackamas stock fish released into Eagle Creek find their way home.
+The change to Clackamas stock will shift the fishery to a later time period than anglers are typically used to (December to March).
+The fishery will now begin in January and last through April, two months longer than the Eagle Creek stock.

 Fishing conditions on Eagle Creek are dependent on precipitation and its flows can change dramatically after a good rainfall.
 Often it will blow out quickly and be unfishable in a matter of hours.
 On the flip side, it also clears very quickly.
 It doesn’t take long for the water color to improve, even though the flows may be somewhat high.
 If there is a long period of cold, dry weather it can get very low and clear, making steelhead fishing a bit more of a challenge.
 In the past few years, the number of smolts released in Eagle Creek has been reduced from 150,000 to 90,000; anglers have started seeing this reflected in the number of returning adults.